mschulteg/flacmirror/README.md

 ## Information

-The supported target formats are vorbis and opus.
+The supported target formats are vorbis, opus and aac (LC profile).
-This is a small side project, you can find more powerful solutions on github like flac2all.
+This is a small side project with limited customizability, you can find more powerful solutions on github like flac2all.

+Except for quality parameters, flacmirror will not specify any other encoding parameters when calling the encoding tools.
+Therefore most encoding settings will depend on the encoding tools' defaults.

 ## Dependencies
 ### Python